sinemasya21/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - gender and sexuality
+  - Gender and Sexuality
-  - reproductive health
+  - Reproductive Health
-  - sociology of music
+  - Feminist Theory

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Sociology
+    - course: Ph.D.
+Student in Sociology
       institution: The Ohio State University
       year: current
     - course: BSc in Sociology